H4rsh4nk/samsung-backlight-linux/README.md

 Brief:
      _Due to some driver issue I was not able to control my keyboard backlight with Fn keys.
 Futher I searched on Google and Stack but found nothing.
 So, I decided to my a script for others like me._ (◕ᴗ◕✿)

+## Warning: You can damage or completely burn backlight if you set it to higher brightness than designed.
+But still if you are wanderlust then here it goes:
 ## Step 1
 Copy these files in your pc.
 Locate backlight folder for you pc.